rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimBuf.md

 :::warning
 When the editor is not initialized, i.e. there's no buffer/window created.
-It will return `null`.
+It will return `undefined`.
 Once the editor is initialized, there will always have a valid buffer binded to the "current" window (where your cursor is).
 It will return the valid buffer ID.
 :::